mallice123/currency-account/README.md

 ## **Overview**

-The `currency-account` application is a currency account management system designed for managing user accounts with balances in various currencies.
-It supports operations like creating user accounts and performing currency exchanges between PLN and USD.
+The `currency-account` application is a currency account management system designed for managing user accounts with balances in various currencies for polish citizens.
+It supports operations like creating user accounts, adding new balance type, performing currency exchanges between between PLN and USD, EUR, GBP
 The application is built using **Java** with **Spring Boot** **Hibernate** frameworks, managed with **Docker** and **Docker Compose** for deployment, and uses **PostgreSQL** as the underlying database.
 Testing is integrated using **JUnit**, **Testcontainers**, and **WireMock** for mocking APIs.

 ## **Requirements**